ctuning/ck-request-asplos18-resnet-tvm-fpga/README.md

 for image classification from the [1st ReQuEST tournament at ASPLOS'18](http://cknowledge.org/request-cfp-asplos2018.html) on reproducible SW/HW co-design of deep learning (speed, accuracy, energy, costs).

+Note that after the official release of VTA within TVM in July 2017, we have moved main functionality from here to [ck-mxnet](https://github.com/ctuning/ck-mxnet) repository.
+Please, follow this [ReadMe](https://github.com/ctuning/ck-mxnet#using-vta-deep-learning-accelerator-stack-via-ck) for more details.

 ## References

 * **Title:** VTA: Open Hardware/Software Stack for Vertical Deep Learning System Optimization